Showing posts with label Fiction. Show all posts

 And she still has not awakened after four years.

 Time is running out for the London Ministry of Justice to bring her case to trial.
 She cannot be indefinitely held in Her Majesty's Prison Service, but cannot be released possibly to kill again.
-The MofJ seeks her murder conviction, something they cannot do unless Anna O 1) awakens, 2) is ruled competent, and 3) is found guilty due to overwhelming evidence (including her text sent that said "I'm sorry.
+The Ministry seeks her murder conviction, something they cannot do unless Anna O: 1) awakens; 2) is ruled competent; and 3) is found guilty due to overwhelming evidence (including her last text sent that said "I'm sorry.
 I think I've killed them").

 People think the animal side is the body and the rational side is the brain.
 But it's often the other way round.